peterhinch/micropython-micropower/README.md

    pyb.standby()
 ```

+Note that this code does not use the upower module which would simplify it.
+The intention here is to
+illustrate the basic principles of low power operation.

 The ``usb_connected`` logic simplifies debugging using a USB cable while minimising power when run without USB.
 The
 first boot detection is a potentially useful convenience.
 In general debugging micropower applications is
-simplified by using a UART rather than USB: this is discussed below.
+simplified by using a UART rather than USB: this is strongly recommended and is discussed below.

-There are three ways to recover from standby: an rtc wakeup, a tamper input, and a wakeup input.
-See below
+There are four ways to recover from standby: an RTC wakeup, RTC alarm wakeup, a tamper pin input, and
-for support for these in ``upower.py``.
+a wakeup pin input.
+See below for support for these in ``upower.py``.

 ## Nonvolatile memory and storage in standby